DMTF/Redfish-Tools/doc-generator/README-base-configuration-file.md

          <dt>Output modes</dt>
          <dd><a href="README.md#profile-mode" title="README.md#profile-mode">Profile</a></dd>
          <dt>Description</dt>
          <dd>String.
-Indicates whether to generate <i>terse</i> profile output for service developers.
+Indicates whether to generate <i>terse</i> profile documentation for service developers.
 Includes only the subset of properties with profile requirements.
 Meaningful only in profile mode when a profile document is also specified.</dd>
          <dd>
             <p>Value is:</p>
             <ul>